jiwon-seattle/Kanban.Solution/README.md

 ## 4. Support and contact details

-Any feedbacks are appreciated!
+Any feedback is appreciated!
 Please contact at email: jiwon1.han@gmail.com

 ### License